SleepyMcFox/Algorithms/README.md

 The Fisher-Yates Algorithm sorts an array of strings spelling out the word  \
 'Algorithms'.
 The array can be of anything since its an obj rather than any  \
-specific parameter such as string or int.
+specific parameter such as string or int.  \

-## Requests
-Pull requests are welcome
+The project for War on Plunder is a base format for a Real Time Strategy game  \
+demonstrating the properties of player and enemy AI and their behaviors associated  \
+to the units in their command.